msdavid/fiji/docs/sprints-plan.md

 ---

-## Sprint 1: Core Frontend Setup & User Authentication Flow
+## Sprint 1: Core Frontend Setup & User Authentication Flow (Completed)

 *   **Goal:** Establish the frontend project structure in the `frontend` directory, basic Next.js application, Dockerization, and initial CI/CD for the frontend.
 Implement Firebase SDK, login, registration (using invitation token), and a basic dashboard layout with Tailwind UI.
 Connect frontend authentication to the backend.
 *   **Key Deliverables:**